uc-cdis/cloud-automation/doc/terraform-migration.md

 # Terraform Migration Steps

-The following guide is intended to guide you through the process of bringing up a gen3 commons.
-This particular guide is intended for those who would build commons independently from a centralized account.
-Said account will be called CSOC and is used to control multiple commons and also collect logs from them for later processing.

 The following guide is intended to guide you through the process of migrating terraform from 0.11/0.12 to our tf > 1.0 version.
 The newer terrafrom includes a number of newer features and our old modules will be deprecated eventually.

 # Table of contents